December 28, 2023Review Recipe

 FREQUENTLY ASKED QUESTIONS

-Let your cake cool in the pan on a cooling rack for about 5 to 7 minutes, then lay a flat serving plate upside down over the top of the cake pan.
-Carefully flip the cake over onto the plate.
+Let your cake cool in the pan on a cooling rack for about five to seven minutes, then lay a flat serving plate upside down over the top of the cake pan.
+While wearing hot pads, carefully flip the cake over onto the plate.
 Bang on the bottom of the pan for good measure, then lift the pan off.

-If you have any leftovers of this delicious cake, you can wrap individual slices in plastic wrap and then store them in an airtight container in the freezer for up to 3 months.
+If you have any leftovers of this delicious cake, you can wrap individual slices in plastic wrap and then store them in an airtight container in the freezer for up to three months.

 - Grandma’s Apple Betty